sabirhusseinbalal/python-media-processing/05_text_extractor-pdf/README.md

 # PDF Text Extractor

 ## Description
-Extracts text from PDF files and saves it into a `.txt` file.
+Extracts text from text-based PDF files and saves it into a `.txt` file.
 This project reads a PDF, gets text page by page, and stores the result in an output folder.

 It helps understand basic PDF handling in Python.